Usizo Daʿwah Mission

 After the passing of his father, Mufti Taha endeavoured to continue fostering the relationship with the indigenous rural Eastern Cape communities.

-Establishment of the Usizo Trust
+Establishment of Usizo

-After meeting with Imām Fuaad Lobi and onboarding Mawlānā Muhammad Siphosethu Nyameli, it was decided to establish the Usizo Trust; a daʿwah program that supports indigenous Xhosa ʿulamāʾ and duʿāt (inviters to Islām) and establishing them in the rural Eastern Cape communities.
+After meeting with Imām Fuaad Lobi and onboarding Mawlānā Yusuf Bosman, Sheikh Daud Zintonga, Mawlānā Muhammad Ngova and Mawlānā Muhammad Nyameli, it was decided to establish Usizo: a daʿwah program that supports indigenous Xhosa ʿulamāʾ and duʿāt (inviters to Islam) and establishing them in the rural Eastern Cape communities.
 Masājid were to be built and would serve as centres of learning and community development.

 Vision